-The benefit calculation is based on a three-step process which is detailed below.
+The calculation for the S2P is based on a three-step process.

-- Earnings for each tax year from 2002/03 onwards are split across the bands and revalued from the tax year in question up to the tax year before the employee reaches SPA (earnings in the tax year before SPA are not revalued)
+- Earnings for each tax year from 2002/03 onwards are split across the bands and revalued from the tax year in question up to the tax year before the individual reaches state pension age (earnings in the tax year before state pension age are not revalued).

-- The revalued earnings at SPA in each band are then multiplied by the accrual rate applicable to that band
+- The revalued earnings at state pension age in each band are then multiplied by the accrual rate applicable to that band.

 - These revalued earnings are divided by the total number of years in the individual’s working life since 1978 to give the S2P benefit.
-Working life is defined as being from age 16 to SPA.
+Working life is defined as being from age 16 to state pension age.

-The examples below show how this works in practice for post 6 April 2010 accrual, assuming earnings are revalued to State Pension Age at approximately 2.5% per year.
+The examples below show how this works in practice for post 6 April 2012 accrual, assuming earnings are revalued to state pension age at approximately 2.5% per year.

 John, age 55 and a builder, has earnings of £42,000 and a working life of 46 years.